Knowledgebase

 4. What is a "dropped" email?

-When an email account to which you're sending produces a bounce (most of the times, because it's non-existent), our system puts it automatically in the "bounce report" folder.
+When an email account to which you're sending produces a bounce (most of the times, because it's non-existent), our system puts it automatically in the "Suppression List" folder.

 Hence, all future emails addressed to this account (and all others which has produced a similar error) won't be actually sent - and labeled as "dropped" by our system.